Zettlr/zettlr-docs/docs/en/reference/settings.md

 ## General Preferences

 You can display the general preference dialog using either the shortcut `Cmd/Ctrl+,`, the toolbar button (the cog) or the respective menu item.
 The dialog will then show up and present to you all configuration options you may customise.
-They are ordered in nine tabs that you can see at the top of the dialog.
+They are ordered in eight tabs that you can see at the top of the dialog.

 * [General](#general): These options affect Zettlr as a whole.
 * [Editor](#editor): These settings concern only the editor itself.
 * [Export](#export): Control how your files are exported in this tab.
 * [Zettelkasten](#zettelkasten): Adapt Zettlr to match your Zettelkasten system.
-* [Display](#display): Control how the editor displays certain elements, such as images or links.
-* [Theme](#theme): Select the theme for the app here.
+* [Display](#display): Control how the editor displays certain elements, such as images or links and select the visual theme for the app here.
 * [Spellchecking](#spellchecking): Find both the installed dictionaries and your user dictionary here.
 * [AutoCorrect](#autocorrect): Choose text to be replaced and also determine the quotes you’d like to use.
 * [Advanced](#advanced): Options for experienced users.